arpetti/LEDITA/README.md

     Windows
     ```
-    test\client\scripts\e2e-test.bat
+    test\client\scripts\local-e2e-test.bat
     ```

     Linux
     ```
-    test/client/scripts/e2e-test.sh
+    test/client/scripts/local-e2e-test.sh
     ```

 The e2e tests are also dependent on the database.
-If you have any local failures, reset your database by running the sql scripts as described in the [Setup Instructions](#setupInstructions).
+To ensure a clean start each time, the local database is reset prior to the e2e test run.

+For Mac and Linux,
+see [local-e2e-test.sh](test/client/scripts/local-e2e-test.sh) for instructions to set the mysql path in profile.

+For windows, see [local-e2e-test.bat](test/client/scripts/local-e2e-test.bat) for corresponding instructions.

 ### Debug End To End Tests